JuliaStats/StatsModels.jl/docs/src/formula.md

  1.0  0.0203749  1.02037
 ```

-## Constructing a formula programatically
+## Constructing a formula programmatically

 A formula can be constructed at run-time by creating `Term`s and combining them
 with the formula operators `+`, `&`, and `~`: